ohler55/ox/README.md

  - Worked around bug in rb_protect in ruby 1.9.x and OS X 10.6.8 that caused ignored exceptions to be raised on program exit.

+ - Fixed a parse bug that did not accept &nn; sequences.

 ## <a name="description">Description</a>

 Optimized XML (Ox), as the name implies was written to provide speed optimized